cosmos/cosmos-sdk/server/README.md

 It is vital that the root command of an application uses `PersistentPreRun()` cobra command property for executing the command, so all child commands have access to the server and client contexts.
-These contexts are set as their default values initially and may be modified, scoped to the command, in their respective `PersistentPreRun()` functions.
+These contexts are set as their default values initially and maybe modified, scoped to the command, in their respective `PersistentPreRun()` functions.
 Note that the `client.Context` is typically pre-populated with "default" values that may be useful for all commands to inherit and override if necessary.